 The main crops grown by the Anglo-Saxons and Vikings were wheat, barley and rye.

 This has been deduced from careful examination of pollen and carbonised grain from middens (toilet areas).
 This was also grown over much of Europe at this time.
-The main type of wheat grown was spelt wheat (Triticum spelta).
+The main type of wheat grown was einkorn wheat.
 More

 Cereal crops were used in a variety of ways to make both food and drink.